Shane-Short/entity_counters_example/notes.md

 def fix_disconnected_counter_rows(counters_df: pd.DataFrame) -> pd.DataFrame:
     """
-    Detects disconnected rows in counter data and forward/back-fills with valid values.

-    A row is considered "disconnected" if ALL counter value columns are either:
-    - NULL/NaN, OR
-    - Between -5 and 5 (essentially zero or near-zero noise)

-    For disconnected rows:
-    - Counter values are forward-filled from the last valid row for that FAB_ENTITY
+    Detects and fixes disconnected/zero counter values at the CELL level.

+    For each counter column individually:
+    - If value is NULL or between -5 and 5, forward-fill from previous day
-    - If no previous valid row exists, values are back-filled from the next valid row
+    - If no previous value exists, backfill from next valid value

-    - is_disconnected flag is set to True
+    Also flags rows where ALL counter values were invalid (fully disconnected).

     Parameters
     ----------